davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 // throws SyntaxError: redeclaration of let points
 ```

-In the case of `const` you cannot either reassign it nor redeclare it, it is a *constant* for all purposes:
+In the case of `const` we cannot either reassign it nor redeclare it, it is a *constant* for all purposes:

 ```javascript
 const name = 'David';